 Construction will happen during summer 2020, with driver training to follow soon after.
 The I-5 Bus on Shoulder corridor is expected to be fully implemented by September.

 Does that mean I can drive my car on the shoulder, too?

 Which bus routes will benefit from this?

 A little.
-Some parts of SR 14 will be restriped to improve safety, and several signs will be placed along the highway noting that shoulder use is for authorized transit vehicles only.
+Southbound I-5 will be paved and restriped to accommodate the Bus on Shoulder lane, and signs will be placed along the freeway noting that shoulder use is for authorized transit vehicles only.
 Signs will also warn motorists when buses will be merging back into traffic at the end of the Bus on Shoulder corridor.

 There aren’t currently plans for permanent Bus on Shoulder lanes on Interstate 205.
 However, temporary Bus on Shoulder lanes will be set up on the Glenn Jackson Bridge during a separate Interstate Bridge trunnion replacement project in September 2020.
 That project is expected to close the entire northbound span of the Interstate Bridge for nine days and cause widespread traffic impacts across the region.